 There are tons of great gift ideas out there to make cooking more enjoyable. (and for me, most importantly – made EASIER!
-LOL) Here’s a list of my favorite & most-used items in the Taylor kitchen:
+LOL) Here’s a list of my favorite & most-used items in my Homestead kitchen:

 I have my grandmother’s cast iron skillet and I absolutely love it.
 But whether an old vintage one or a brand new *Cast Iron Skillet, it’s a joy to cook with.
 It can be used either on the stovetop or in the oven.
 And it lasts forever too!
 Plus cast iron cooks evenly.
 And properly seasoned cast iron is virtually non stick as well.
 It all adds up to a long-lasting, versatile win.
 Mine is going on 85 years of constant heavy use!

 I use these *Tongs often.
 I especially love that they have a small lever on the end that closes them when not in use.
 No longer does my utensil drawer get all jammed up trying to open/close it or remove items from the drawer.
 I use them most often when turning food like fried chicken or serving up shredded pork.
 But RancherMan uses them when he’s grilling as well.